nerfstudio-project/nerfstudio/docs/reference/contributing.md

    This will perform the following checks and actions:

-   - Black/ Linting style check: Ensures code is consistently and properly formatted.
+   - Formatting and linting: Ensures code is consistently and properly formatted.
+   - Type checking: Ensures static type safety.
    - Pytests: Runs pytests locally to make sure added code does not break existing logic.
    - Documentation build: Builds docs locally.
 Ensures changes do not result in warnings/errors.
    - Licensing: Automatically adds licensing headers to the correct files.